 KEEP IN MIND #5: Check if they’re offering important features to have

 Here are a few features to always check when choosing website hosting:

 - Free SSL.
 Hostings like GoDaddy offer to purchase it additionally while most big hosting services include it in their price (which makes a lot more sense since it’s obligatory to have SSL!)

 - Website hosting transfer.
 If you’re moving from one host to another, it’s always great to have a free website hosting transfer included!

 - One-click WordPress install.
 If you’re just starting your site, the hosting company should offer One-click WordPress install.

 - Money-back guarantee.
-I don’t think I have ever seen a hosting company without money-back guarantee.
+I don’t think I have ever seen a hosting company without a money-back guarantee.
 If you see one – run!

 - Regular backups.
 You won’t be able to save your site from missing if there are no regular backups included.
 Most companies have automated daily backups.